wp-plugins/music-store/readme.txt

 Note: After inserting the store on a page of your WordPress, it is advisable to copy the URL of the relevant page, and enter in the Music Store's setup section, to allow the users to return to the store from the product page.

-**Interface for insertion dialof of product (Song or Collection) in a page or post**
+**Interface for insertion dialog of product (Song or Collection) in a page or post (the interface is available as a widget for inserting a product in the website's sidebars) (this option is available only for premium version of Music Store)**

 *   Enter the Song or Collection ID: the ID of a song or collection appear in the product URL.

 The insertion process generates a shortcode which will be replaced by the product data when page is displayed on the website.

 The shortcode in a post or page has the structure [music_store_product id="3"](replace the number 3 by the ID of song or collection), if prefere to inser the product directly in template: <?php print do_shortcode('[music_store_product id="3"]'); ?>

+**Interface for insertion dialog of product list in a page or post (the interface is available as a widget for inserting the products list in the website's sidebars) (this option is available only for premium version of Music Store)**

+*   Select the type of products list (top rated products, the newest products, or the top selling).
+*   Enter the number of products to display on list.
+*   Enter the number of columns(if the products list is inserted in a website's sidebar, it is recommended to use only one column).

+The insertion process generates a shortcode which will be replaced by the products list when page is displayed on the website.

+The shortcode in a post or page has the structure [music_store_product_list columns="1" number="3" type="top_rated"], if prefere to inser the product directly in template: <?php print do_shortcode('[music_store_product_list columns="1" number="3" type="top_rated"]'); ?>

+**Interface for insertion dialog of sales counter in a page or post (the interface is available as a widget for inserting the counter in the website's sidebars) (this option is available only for premium version of Music Store)**

+*   Select the numbers design.
+*   Enter the minimum length of counter number.

+The insertion process generates a shortcode which will be replaced by the counter when page is displayed on the website.

+The shortcode in a post or page has the structure [music_store_sales_counter min_length="3" style="alt_digits"], if prefere to inser the product directly in template: <?php print do_shortcode('[music_store_sales_counter min_length="3" style="alt_digits"]'); ?>

 **Sale Statistics**

 When a sale takes place, a notification email is sent to the Music Store administrator.
 However, sales can also be reviewed in Sales Reports.
-To do this, go to the stores' setup page: "Settings / Music Store" and once there, open the section "Sales Reports" (screenshot-9)
+To do this, go to the stores' setup page: "Settings / Music Store" and once there, open the section "Sales Reports" (screenshot-9), or go to the "Sales Reports" from the "Music Store" submenu: "Music Store / Sales Report"

 The Reports section allows you to filter sales reports over a specific period, by default it shows the current day's sales.
 It also shows sales' totals for the selected period and the currency of the sales (screenshot-10)